writethedocs/www/docs/conf/eu/2017/news/announcing-website-tickets.rst

 Conclusion
 ----------

-We hope you will join us in Prage for the fourth annual Write the Docs Europe.
+We hope you will join us in Prague for the fourth annual Write the Docs Europe.
 Whether as a speaker or attendee, you can bet it will be another delightful year.